-What is the difference between Adobe Premiere Pro and Adobe After Effects, and which software should you be using for what purpose?
-Let's get into the nitty-gritty of Adobe's two frontrunner post-production apps.
+Choosing your video editing software is an integral part of the post-production process.
+So, what's the difference between Adobe Premiere Pro and Adobe After Effects, when should you use which software?
+Let's get into the nitty-gritty of Adobe's frontrunner post-production apps.

 What is After Effects used for?